hms-dbmi/viv/docs/SAMPLES.md

       const raster = await source.getRaster({ selection });
       return getChannelStats(raster.data);
     }));
-    // These are calculated bounds for the windows
+    // These are calculated bounds for the contrastLimits
     // that could be used for display purposes.
     // domains = stats.map(stat => stat.domain);

-    // These are precalculated settings for the windows that
+    // These are precalculated settings for the contrastLimits that
-    // should render a good, "in focus" image initially. windows = stats.map(stat => stat.autoWindows);
+    // should render a good, "in focus" image initially. contrastLimits = stats.map(stat => stat.contrastLimits);
-    const newProps = { ...props, windows };
+    const newProps = { ...props, contrastLimits };
   }, [loader])

   if (!loader) return null;
   return (
     <PictureInPictureViewer
       loader={loader.data}
-      windows={autoProps.windows}
+      contrastLimits={autoProps.contrastLimits}
       colors={autoProps.colors}
       active={autoProps.active}
       selections={autoProps.selections}